How to Avoid Inheritance Tax on Property in the UK

 4. Convert Property into a Tenants in Common Arrangement

 If you and your spouse own your property as tenants in common, you can each leave your share of the property to different beneficiaries or to a trust.
-This helps control how your property passes on and may help reduce exposure to IHT and even care home fees.
+This helps control how your property passes on and may help reduce your exposure to IHT and even care home fees.

 This strategy is commonly used as part of a broader estate and care fees protection plan.